hritiksharma21/f1-performance-analysis-dashboard/README.md

 > Execution-based analysis of Formula 1 performance using Power BI (1950–2025)

+---

 ## 🔍 Overview
-This project analyzes Formula 1 performance using historical data (1950–2025) to evaluate drivers, constructors, and championships beyond traditional metrics such as wins and total points.
+This project analyzes historical Formula 1 data (1950–2025) to evaluate performance across drivers, constructors, and championships beyond traditional metrics such as wins and total points.

 ---

 ## 🎯 Objective
-Traditional metrics like wins and points are influenced by car performance, season length, and era differences.
+Traditional metrics like wins and points are influenced by factors such as car performance and era differences.
-This project focuses on evaluating performance based on execution, efficiency, and consistency.
+This project focuses on evaluating how effectively performance is executed during races using normalized and comparative measures.

 ---

 ## 📊 Dashboard Structure

----

 ### 🏠 Home Page
-- Provides an overview of the project and navigation to all dashboards
+- Provides an overview of the project and navigation across dashboards
-- Introduces the purpose of analyzing performance beyond wins and points
+- Introduces the purpose and analytical approach

 ![Home Page](images/home.png)

 ---

 ### 🚗 Driver Performance
-- Measures how drivers improve positions during races
+- Evaluates how drivers convert starting positions into race outcomes
-- Evaluates overtaking efficiency and consistency
+- Measures overtaking efficiency and finishing consistency

 ![Driver Dashboard](images/driver_dashboard.png)

 ---

 ### 🏭 Constructor Performance
-- Evaluates team efficiency using points per race
+- Analyzes team performance using average points per race
-- Measures reliability using finish rate
+- Measures reliability through mechanical finish rate

 ![Constructor Dashboard](images/constructor_dashboard.png)

 ---

 ### 🏆 Championship Analysis
-- Shows how competitive each season was
+- Examines competitiveness across seasons
-- Analyzes how often winners change and dominance patterns
+- Analyzes dominance and frequency of champion changes

 ![Championship Dashboard](images/championship_dashboard.png)

 ---

 ### 📌 Conclusion
-- Highlights key performance patterns across drivers, teams, and eras
+- Summarizes performance patterns across drivers, teams, and eras

 ![Conclusion](images/conclusion.png)

 ---

+## ▶️ How to Use
+- Use filters to select specific drivers, constructors, or seasons
+- Navigate across dashboards to compare performance at different levels
+- Analyze KPIs to understand efficiency, consistency, and competitiveness

+---

+## ❓ Key Questions Answered
+- Which drivers improve positions most effectively during races?
+- Which constructors balance efficiency and reliability best?
+- How competitive has Formula 1 been across different eras?

+---

 ## 🛠 Tools Used
 - Power BI
 - DAX
+- SQL
 - Excel

-  ## 📥 Download Dashboard

-Due to file size limitations, the Power BI file is not uploaded here.
-You can request access or view the dashboard through shared visuals.

 ---

 ## 📌 Key Insight
-This project shows that performance is better understood by how effectively opportunities are used during races, rather than relying only on final results like wins or points.
+Performance in Formula 1 is better understood by how effectively opportunities are converted during races, rather than relying only on final outcomes such as wins or points.